wmorgan/dcos-docs/1.8/administration/overlay-networks/ip-per-container.md

 # Retrieving overlay network state

-Once the DC/OS installation is complete you can query the virtual network configuration using the `https://leader.mesos/overlay-master/state` endpoint from within the cluster.
+Once the DC/OS installation is complete you can query the overlay network configuration using the `https://leader.mesos/overlay-master/state` endpoint from within the cluster.
 The `network` key at the bottom lists the current overlay configuration and the `agents` key is a list showing how overlays are split across the Mesos agents.
 The following shows the network state when there is a single overlay in the cluster named `dcos`.

 ```json
     "agents": [